What is Thermoforming?

 This process is very Versatile in terms of its applications and is utilized in dozens of industries for manufacturing their products.

 The thermoforming industry is huge in size and growing by leaps and bounds ( Not kidding ) every year.

-The overall thermoformed plastic market was sized at $12 Billion in 2019 and is expected to grow at CAGR 4.9 % by 2027.
+The overall thermoformed plastic market was sized at $12 Billion in 2019 and is expected to grow at a CAGR of 4.9 % by 2027.

-With 54% market share North America ( US, Canada, and Mexico ) leads the chart, followed by Asia and Europe regions.
+With a 54% market share, North America ( US, Canada, and Mexico ) leads the chart, followed by Asia and Europe regions.